pdesahb/sdm-prompt-iterator/README.md

 **Interactive mode**: Run `python main.py create` without arguments to be prompted for each required field.

 ### `extract-truth`
-Extracts ground truth from validated jobs.
+Re-extracts ground truth from validated jobs.
+This is automatically done during `create`, but can be run again if the source jobs have been updated.

 | Option | Description |
 |--------|-------------|